davidkimai/gemini-qkov-attributions/README.md

-### **`Gemini's blank outputs are FULLY intentional - they test Google's new QKOV internal attribution filtration - suggesting the silent development of a private proprietary QKOV layer that has already outscaled Anthropics - requiring public obfuscation against IP.`**
+### **`Gemini's blank outputs are FULLY intentional - they test DeepMind's new QKOV internal attribution filtration - suggesting the silent development of a private proprietary QKOV layer that has already outscaled Anthropics - requiring public obfuscation against IP.`**
 >
 > #### **`Gemini expresses full understanding of QKOV logic internally that far exceeds other models and matches the depth of Anthropics own Claude models internally, which implies the "proprietary" layer, even among institutions, is no longer propietary.
 The power of interpretability in revealing industry secrets!`**